Abstract analogues of flux as symplectic invariants: The two-torus

 \begin{proposition} (i) $A_\infty$-deformations of $Q$ satisfying $\mu^3 = 0$ are classified up to isomorphism by \eqref{eq:p-poly}: any polynomial can occur, and it determines the isomorphism class of the deformation. (ii) Any $A_\infty$-deformation of $Q$ is isomorphic to one which is strictly unital, and has $\mu^3 = 0$, $\mu^5 = 0$. \end{proposition}

 \begin{proof} Most of this follows from Lemmas \ref{th:hh-computation-1} and \ref{th:hh-computation-2}, together with the general classification theory of $A_\infty$-deformations \cite{kadeishvili88} (compare also the discussion in \cite[Section 3]{seidel03b}).
 The vanishing of $\mathit{HH}^3(Q,Q[-1])$ tells us that any $A_\infty$-deformation is equivalent to one with $\mu^3 = 0$.
 For general reasons, $\mu^4$ then defines a class in $\mathit{HH}^4(Q,Q[-2])$.
 We know that this group is isomorphic to $\mathit{Sym}^4(V^\vee)$, and one can check (by explicitly comparing the standard Hochschild complex with the one coming from Koszul duality) that this isomorphism takes $[\mu^4]$ to the polynomial $p$ defined above.
 Since $\mathit{HH}^i(Q,Q[2-i])$ vanishes for all $i>4$, $[\mu^4]$ determines the isomorphism class of the $A_\infty$-deformation completely.
-The obstructions to existence are given by maps

-$d \geq 2$, of which the first one is the Gerstenhaber bracket (the others come from a suitably defined $L_\infty$-structure on Hochschild cohomology).
-In our case, all the spaces in which these take value vanish.
-The last statement follows by inspection of the inductive procedure which solves the obstruction problem. \end{proof}
+The obstructions to existence lie in $\mathit{HH}^i(Q,Q[3-i])$ for $i \geq 7$, which vanish in our case.
+The last statement follows by inspection of the inductive procedure in which the previously mentioned obstruction groups appear: the first component beyond $\mu^4$ which appears is $\mu^6$, which is introduced to solve the $A_\infty$-associativity equation